Are you interested in getting a more personal level of instruction? Consider private lessons from our talented instructors.

 Many parents ask for guidelines regarding when to begin formal music instruction.
-Our Suzuki violin program accepts students from the age of 3.
-Generally, 1st or 2nd grade is a good time to begin traditional instruction on piano, violin, or cello.
+Our String Project violin program accepts students from the age of 4.
+Generally, 1st or 2nd grade is a good time to begin traditional instruction on piano, violin, cello or guitar.
 By grades 5-6, most students are ready to begin study of wind, brass or percussion instruments, viola or harp.
 Voice, string bass, organ and composition instruction should generally wait until the teenage years.
 There are, of course, exceptions to all guidelines.

 Students enrolled in the Music Academy receive much more than a weekly lesson.
 All students are actively encouraged to expand their musical horizons by participating in as many Academy and community experiences as possible, many of which are completely free of charge.
 Private instruction Instructional Fee(s) at the Academy includes:

 - Musicianship Class

 - Access to a faculty of carefully selected professional or student musicians and educators